BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

   }
 ]
 ```
 First, you'll note our first really ugly use of quotes.
 Every `'` in the derivation path had to be replaced with `'"'"'`.
 Just expect to have to do that if you're manipulating a descriptor that contains a derivation path.
+(The other option is to exchange the `'` with a `h` for hardened, but that will change you checksum, so if you prefer that for its ease of use, you'll need to get a new checksum with `getdescriptorinfo`.)

 Second, you'll note that we flagged this as `watchonly`.
 That's because we know that it's a public key, so we can't spend with it.
 If we'd failed to enter this flag, `importmulti` would helpfully have told us something like: `Some private keys are missing, outputs will be considered watchonly.
 If this is intentional, specify the watchonly flag.`.